 Managing an office setting and managing a restaurant are two different animals.
 While managers use similar skills in both settings, the moving parts are very different.

-For one, your restaurant managers training program needs to acknowledge that not all of your managers come to the position with a lot of restaurant experience.
+For one, your restaurant manager training program needs to acknowledge that not all of your managers come to the position with a lot of restaurant experience.
 In a perfect hire, your new manager worked their way up through the chain of command – from dishwasher to manager – but this isn’t always the case.

 - Higher turnover: Public Personnel Management found that effective training reduced employee turnover by 9%.
 While this figure may seem low, consider the average cost to train a new manager: $30,000.
 Some estimates are even higher – up to double a manager’s annual salary.